 - Call 911.
 Call the police and report the pedestrian collision if you have any injuries.

 - Get information.
-Ask for the driver’s name, insurance information and contact number.
+Ask for the driver’s name, auto insurance information and contact number.

 - Take photos.
 Use your cellphone to photograph the vehicle, the street, and your injuries.

 - Get help.
 Request an ambulance or go immediately to the nearest hospital for medical attention.